 The worst kept secret is that Google are looking to monetise the local channel.

-By linking Google My Business (GMB) with your PPC campaigns your ads are eligible to appear in the local results.
+By linking Google My Business (GMB) with your Paid Media campaigns your ads are eligible to appear in the local results.

 Previously, you’d only see these ads if you clicked on more places but now Google are testing paid ads appearing in the 3 pack.

 For now, Google are not sacrificing any of the organic results but watch this space.